aevilla160/hpc_docs/docs/additional.md

 Information about additional resources through XSEDE and HPC@UC Program can be found [here](hpc_uc.md).

-Please not that XSEDE ends on August 31,2022 and will be transitioning to ACCESS.
+Please note that XSEDE ends on August 31,2022 and will be transitioning to ACCESS.
 For more information, please read the XSEDE to ACCESS [website](https://www.xsede.org/advancetoaccess).